 How to Find Job Seekers on LinkedIn

-One of the powers of LinkedIn is the ability not just to find the active job seeker, but the passive job seeker or someone who didn’t even realize they wanted a new job!
-Through LinkedIn you can tap an extensive network of professionals who have already identified their past experiences, skill set, interests, educational backgrounds, and group affiliations.
-Also, through LinkedIn Answers, you can even find out what they’re thinking about or how knowledgeable they truly are.
+One of the powers of LinkedIn is its ability to find not just the active job seeker, but the passive job seeker or someone who doesn't even realize she wants a new job!
+You can tap an extensive network of professionals who have already identified their past experiences, skill sets, interests, educational backgrounds, and group affiliations.
+Also, through LinkedIn Answers, you can find out how knowledgeable they truly are.

 There are specific steps you should take to make your strategy a reality.
 Whether you start this process in advance or just need to fill a position as soon as possible, here are some tactics to consider:

 Perform detailed advanced searches.
 If you want the perfect candidate, search for that candidate.
 Put multiple keywords in the Advanced Search form, look for a big skill set, narrow your search to a specific industry, and maybe even limit your range to people who already live close to you.

 If you come up with zero results, remove the least necessary keyword and repeat the search, and keep doing that until you come up with some potential candidates.